drgerg/PiNet/README.md

 Discovering the joy of the 2004 LCD module caused the addition of [PlayerPi, PiddlePi and PoohPi](https://www.drgerg.com/openscad-files-for-lcdpi.html) to the mix.
 To be technically accurate, PlayerPi already existed, but didn't have the LCD.
 At any rate, now there are three, all displaying whatever I want.
 Sockets-based fun!

+### LilWeatherPi was added for redundancy.

+I added a second version of WeatherPi, but without wind and rainfall sensors.
+It does have a camera and temp, humidity and pressure sensors.
+It provides a 'second opinion', which is nice, as well as serving as an emergency backup should something go wrong with the original WeatherPi.

 That pretty well describes in a concise manner the PiNet as it exists today.
 More to come.

 Check out the [functional diagram](https://github.com/casspop/PiNet/blob/main/Docs/PiNet%20Block%20Diagram.pdf) AND [The Screens of PiNet](https://github.com/casspop/PiNet/blob/main/Docs/The%20Screens%20of%20PiNet.pdf) in the Docs folder.